 Lewis & Clark’s Strategic Plan, 2019

-Lewis & Clark College purposefully reflects on the history of the land it occupies in Multnomah County.
-Prior to the newcomers coming to this area, the indigenous land of this area was home to many tribal people.
+Lewis & Clark College purposefully reflects on the history of the land it occupies.
+Prior to the newcomers arriving in this area, the indigenous land of what would later be called Multnomah County was home to many tribal people.
 We honor the indigenous people on whose traditional and ancestral homelands we stand: the Multnomah, Kathlamet, Clackamas, Tumwater, and Watalala bands of the Chinook; the Tualatin Kalapuya; and many other indigenous nations of the Columbia River.

 It is important to acknowledge the ancestors of this place and recognize that we are here because of the sacrifices forced upon them.
 In remembering these communities, we honor their legacy, their lives, and their descendants.